 We suggest that it can be good to take it a bit slow the first ride so you know how the trail turns and where the big and smaller jumps are.

-After the first part on top of the mountain, you can turn right to follow the trail back to Fjellkafeen and the start of the trail again.
 There are many stops along the trail that are marked and we recommend everyone to take a break from time to time to catch their breath, shake off lactic acid and look at the fantastic views.

 Tottelia is our family park which you will find between Fyri Hotel and Hemsedal Ski Centre.
 Here, you can enjoy gravel trails with varying degrees of difficulity marked with colors green, blue and red.